All Episodes

 No, not at all.

-I think if foreign nationals were reaching out to us with the opposition research, there would have been a very deliberate discussion about how to manage that, uh, both from a concern uh, you know, legally and ethically.
+And I think I would have been told, you know, to the points that have been raised earlier, I think if foreign nationals were reaching out to us with opposition research, there would have been a very deliberate discussion about how to manage that, both from a concern, you know, legally and ethically.

-Because as the political has pointed out, the Ukrainian efforts were there to sabotage the Trump campaign, are far more extensive than anything you've heard after eleven months of non-stories and conspiracies by the media, and no they're there at all with the Trump campaign colluding with the Russians.
+Because as the politico has pointed out, the Ukrainian efforts were there to sabotage the Trump campaign are far more extensive than anything you've heard after 11 months of non-stories and conspiracies by the media.

-Well, what we found is that in fact the Ukrainians were disseminating documents uh on behalf of the Clinton campaign and the DNC, and literally aiding in research against the Trump campaign, and they were passing it on to this woman, literally was passing on information directly to the DNC.
+Well, what we found is that, in fact, the Ukrainians were disseminating documents on behalf of the Clinton campaign and the DNC and literally aiding in research against the Trump campaign.

-She would share her findings with officials from the DNC and with Clinton's campaign, Chalupa said, just months before Manafort had taken on any role.
+And literally, that information, I'll read from the Politico, she would share her findings with officials from the DNC and with Clinton's campaign, Chalupa said, just months before Manafort had taken on any role.

-And so there was real collusion in the campaign, but you don't know about it because the media is corrupt, just like you probably, except for this program, and we have been hammering Obama tried to unseat a sitting prime minister in Israel using taxpayer money and then sending over campaign surrogates.
+And so there was real collusion in the campaign, but you don't know about it because the media is corrupt, just like you probably, except for this program.

-Just like the dossier, it turns out a lot of the sources were from Russia, and they were paid by this former British intelligence agent, Christopher Steele.
+Just like the dossier, it turns out a lot of the sources were from Russia and they were paid by this former British intelligence agent, Christopher Steele.

 And so the double standard exists and it continues.

-Anyway, joining us now, and almost hate to always put him in the horrible position, but that's because he associates himself with a bunch of, you know, unethical, corrupt, immoral people, and that's Rick Unger.
+Anyway, joining us now, and you almost hate to always put him in the horrible position, but that's because he associates himself with a bunch of, you know, unethical, corrupt, immoral people, and that's Rick Unger.

 We know that there was collusion with the Ukrainians.